nk-coding/hylimo-re/README.md

 As both approaches have their benefits, recently, tools using hybrid/blended modeling appeared, e.g., [D2](https://d2lang.com/tour/intro/) and [Structurizr](https://structurizr.com/).
 These tools typically use a descriptive external DSL, and allow to add/remove and update the contents of diagram elements (e.g., classes) in the graphical view.

-However, manual & precise layouting is **not supported** as only autolayouting is implemented, forcing users to use less efficient approaches when precise or custom layouting is required.
+However, manual & precise layouting is **not supported** in the DSL, forcing users to use less efficient approaches when precise or custom layouting is required.

 ## HyLiMo